 How hard is the GRE?
 Simply put, the GRE can be a very difficult test, especially if you’ve been out of school for a while.
 Typically this tends to hold true more for the math section than for the verbal or the AWA.
+However, it’s still possible to do well.
 So let’s break it down by section.

 How hard is GRE math?

 The truth is as soon as you leave college, the likelihood of using math diminishes drastically.
 Fifteen years into a career in which working with numbers is about as germane as knowing world capitals, you may be flummoxed to define what an integer is.
 Compounding the rusty math-brain syndrome is the fact that the GRE math is different from the math you probably did in college; it is much like the math you did in junior year of high school.
 Even then, it is much trickier than anything you ever saw in your algebra class.
 Throw in the high-pressure testing environment and it is understandable why the mere mention of GRE prep can fill one with utter dread.

 Believe it or not, your verbal brain will continue to expand throughout your adult life, as you read more and are exposed to different kinds of people.
 Indeed, ETS—the creators of the GRE test—have released evidence to support this: verbal score continues to rise, on average, the older one is (one can argue that there is a slight confound here since the number of PH.D. students—they too must take the GRE—tend to be older.
 Thus there is a selection bias).

 Of course, the above hardly serves to reassure when faced with a 400-word passage on some obscure topic or a Text Completion that asks you to distinguish between ‘extenuating’ and ‘corroborating.’
 The simple fact is that the GRE verbal is very hard, even for Ph.D. candidates.
 The writing is dense and stylistic; the vocabulary esoteric and daunting.